 Timber markets for the remainder of 2022 are expected to improve with industry leaders projecting increasing demand for wood products.
-The new pine lumber mill in Demopolis, Alabama has commenced production, along with the announcement of Georgia-Pacific to build a new lumber production facility in Talladega, Alabama.
+The pine lumbers mill in Demopolis, Alabama and Talladega, Alabama have commenced production and capacity in Corinth, Mississippi is coming online later this year.
 These projects have increased demand and has helped prices for pine saw timber within Central and West Central Alabama, along with an increase in demand from overseas markets.

 Overall land values have seen a slight improvement or remained stable in most all areas of the Association's territory based on the current economic climate.
 The agricultural economy, in general for the area, is expected to remain stable in 2022.
-The Association's credit quality remained steady at 99.2 percent non adverse loan volume at March 31, 2022.
+The Association's credit quality remained steady at 98.8 percent non adverse loan volume at June 30, 2022.